Nikorasu972/myphotos/README.md

 ### My Other Website

 Want to see more of my photography?
-Check out my other website at https://nikorasu972.wixsite.com/mysite-1.
+Check out my other website of my (portfolio)[https://nikorasu972.wixsite.com/mysite-1].